liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/remove.md

 order: 3
 ---

-Performed by executing a `DELETE` request on the resource's URI.
+Represents a `DELETE` request on the resource's URI.

-When a method is annotated with `@Remove` the library will use it to remove data.
+A method annotated with `@Remove` will the library will instruct Apio Architect to map a `DELETE` method to the URI representing the Resource's type of the `ActionRouter`.
 This annotation can only be used to declare actions that remove individual elements.

 ### Using `@Remove` to delete a single element

-To tell Apio Architect that this action removes a single `BlogPosting` we just need to add a parameter of the same type as our `BlogPosting`'s `ID` and annotate it with `@Id`.
+The `@Remove` action's method should include an argument annotated with `@Id` which Apio Architect will use to parse and provide the resource's ide from the URI.

 > Remove actions are [idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent), so it must always return `void`.
 Apio Architect will return a [`204`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) as the API response.